AbishekThapa/South-East-Queensland-Public-Transport-Analysis/README.md

 ### Step 6: Run the Pipeline
 1.  **Execute the ETL script** to populate and clean the database:
     ```bash
-    main.ipynb
+    Open `main.ipynb` and run the cells to generate the analyses and visualizations.
     ```
 2.  **Launch Jupyter Notebook** to run the analysis:
     ```bash
     jupyter notebook
     ```
-    Open `main.ipynb` and run the cells to generate the analyses and visualizations.